 Kevin Whelan, one of Ireland’s best known and widely published scholars, has been the Smurfit Director of the Notre Dame Global Gateway in Dublin since its opening in 1998.
 He received his doctorate from the National University of Ireland in 1981.
-Kevin has authored or edited over twenty books and more than one hundred articles on Ireland's history, culture and literature.
-These include The Tree of Liberty.
-Radicalism, Catholicism and the Construction of Irish Identity 1760-1830 (1996), Fellowship of Freedom: The United Irishmen and the 1798 Rebellion (1998), and the best selling Atlas of the Irish Rural Landscape (1997, second edition 2011).
+Kevin has authored or edited over twenty books and more than one hundred articles on Ireland's history, culture, and literature.
+These include The Tree of Liberty: Radicalism, Catholicism and the Construction of Irish Identity 1760-1830 (1996), Fellowship of Freedom: The United Irishmen and the 1798 Rebellion (1998), and the best selling Atlas of the Irish Rural Landscape (1997, second edition 2011).
 In addition, he has lectured in almost twenty countries and at the Sorbonne, Cambridge, Oxford, Torino, Berkeley, Yale, Dartmouth, Louvain, and many other universities.

-Lisa M. Caulfield – A first generation Canadian, born in Toronto, Lisa moved to Ireland in 2003.
-She graduated from the University of Toronto after completing an Honors BA in English and History.
-She also attended Ryerson University where she completed a business diploma in Publishing.
-Lisa has an MA in Modern Irish Literature from the National University, in Maynooth, County Kildare and is in the process of completing her PhD at University College Dublin.
+A first-generation Canadian-born in Toronto, Lisa M. Caulfield moved to Ireland in 2003.
+She graduated from the University of Toronto after completing an honors B.A. in English and history.
+She also attended Ryerson University where she completed a business diploma in publishing.
+Lisa has an M.A. in modern Irish literature from the National University, in Maynooth, County Kildare, and is in the process of completing her Ph.D. at University College Dublin.
 Her academic interest focuses upon the role of the mythic hero in Irish literature, drama, art, and poetry.
-Lisa has worked for the University of Notre Dame International since 2004 and is leading the international efforts situated in the picturesque setting of Kylemore Abbey where a new ND centre was opened in 2016—a centre geared toward continuing the deliverance of high quality, authentic, culturally enriching programs that involve community outreach for students, faculty, and Irish partners.
+Lisa has worked for the University of Notre Dame International since 2004 and is leading the international efforts situated in the picturesque setting of Kylemore Abbey where a new Notre Dame centre was opened in 2016—a centre geared toward continuing the deliverance of high quality, authentic, culturally enriching programs that involve community outreach for students, faculty, and Irish partners.